In this guide, we’re going to be seeing what’s a content library, how it works, and how to create one.

 In simple words, content libraries are like folders on your computer.
 They contain a bunch of files that are relevant to a certain topic.

-Essentially, content libraries allow you to categorize your social updates into different manageable units.
+Essentially, content libraries allow you to categorize your posts into different manageable units.

 Dividing your content into different categories makes it easier for you to schedule your content.